Match the Muscle Fiber Component with Its Function

 Type IIx Muscle Fibers: Fast-Twitch Glycolytic Fibers

 Type IIx fibers, formerly known as Type IIb, are the most powerful and fastest-contracting muscle fibers.
-Consider this: they are designed for explosive, high-intensity efforts and generate the most force of all fiber types.
-Still, their reliance on anaerobic glycolysis (the breakdown of glycogen without oxygen) means they fatigue quickly That's the whole idea..
+Here's the thing — they are designed for explosive, high-intensity efforts and generate the most force of all fiber types.
+That said, their reliance on anaerobic glycolysis (the breakdown of glycogen without oxygen) means they fatigue quickly It's one of those things that adds up.
+But it adds up..

 Key features of Type IIx fibers: